 B.A.
 (Hons.), M.App.Psych (Clinical), Clinical Psychologist

 James completed his studies at Murdoch University in Western Australia, where he also worked as a sessional academic.
-James’s studies focused on clinical concepts such as identifying burnout in Education Assistants and identify psychological issues that get in the way of treatment for Obstructive Sleep Apnoea.
+James’s studies focused on clinical concepts such as identifying burnout in Education Assistants and identifying psychological factors that impact on treatment compliance for Obstructive Sleep Apnoea.
 James completed his Masters dissertation in collaboration with Sir Charles Gairdner Hospital.